-Bruce joined Dr. Portman's team in the summer of 2012 as a volunteer while still attending the University of Washington.
+Margaret Bruce joined Dr. Portman's team in the summer of 2012 as a volunteer while still attending the University of Washington.
 She graduated in June 2013 with a BS in biochemistry and became a full time member of Portman’s team.
-Bruce assists with Portman’s clinical research studies that look at Kawasaki disease and thyroid hormone treatment in children undergoing cardiopulmonary bypass.
+She assists with Portman’s clinical research studies that look at Kawasaki disease and thyroid hormone treatment in children undergoing cardiopulmonary bypass.

-Gillis joined Dr. Portman’s lab to run his clinical trials in Kawasaki disease and cardiac surgery.
+Jeremy Gillis joined Dr. Portman’s lab to run his clinical trials in Kawasaki disease and cardiac surgery.
 Prior to this he was at Swedish Medical Center doing clinical cardiovascular research for three years.
-He transitioned into clinical research after 13 years of animal and pathology research involving medical devices, and CRO labs.
+He transitioned into clinical research after 13 years of animal and pathology research involving medical devices and CRO labs.

 Masaki Kajimoto, MD